ozzaney/ozzaney/README.md

 - 🔭 I’m currently interested in ...
   1.Text Style Transfer
-  2. Generate new information using NLP
+  2. Generating new information using NLP

 - 🌱 Tools I can use
   1. Python, R